 Just so you know, this post may contain affiliate links.
 Meaning I receive commissions for purchases made through those links, at no cost to you.
 You can read for more info.

 Today I’m going to go over how to care for a pet bunny.
 If you are at all familiar with my blog, you know that I have chickens and ducks.
-Well, I also have cats and bunnies.
-Last week I made a post of some of our animals.
-You can check it out here to see some amazing pictures and even share some of your own.
+Well, I also have cats.
+And I used to have bunnies.
+You can check out this post to see some amazing pictures, and even share some of your own.

 When we started on this journey, living in the country, I never imagined we would have the animals we have.
 And I certainly never thought I would love them all the way that I do.